peterhinch/micropython-touch/README.md

  current 'greyed out' status of the control.
 Otherwise enables or disables it, showing it in its new state.
  * `value` Optional args `button=None`, `new_cb=False`.
 The `button` arg, if provided, should be a button in the set.
-If supplied and the button is not active the currency changes to the supplied button, which is displayed.
+If supplied the new button is displayed.
 By default the callback of the previous button is run, otherwise the callback of the newly displayed button.

 Always returns the active button.

 Counter intuitively, running the callback of the previous button is normal behaviour.
 Consider a `ButtonList` consisting of ON and OFF buttons.
 If ON is visible this implies that the machine under control is off.
-Pressing `select` causes the ON callback to run, starting the machine.
+Pressing the button causes the ON callback to run, starting the machine.
 The new button displayed now reads OFF.